Two happy young women walk and laugh on their sunlit university campus.

 Here’s why it’s a good idea:

-• Easy to Start: Even with little to no credit history, you may be eligible for a student credit card.
+• Easy to start: Even with little to no credit history, you may be eligible for a student credit card.
 It’s a first step towards showing lenders that you’re good at managing money.

-• Learn as You Go: Using a student credit card for daily expenses and paying off your balance regularly teaches you financial responsibility.
+• Learn as you go: Using a student credit card for daily expenses and paying off your balance regularly teaches you financial responsibility.
 Plus, it’s a practical way to learn about interest rates, minimum payments, and budgeting.

-• Simple Habits, Big Impact: Small, consistent actions with your student card can lead to a solid credit score.
+• Simple habits; big impact: Small, consistent actions with your student card can lead to a solid credit score.
 Just paying the minimum each month, ideally more, avoids late fees and keeps your credit in good shape.

-Remember, a student credit card isn't just for purchases; it's a tool for building a strong financial foundation.
 Start using one wisely now, and you'll set yourself up for a smoother financial path ahead.

 Did you know?

 Using a student credit card allows you the chance to create responsible bill-paying habits.
-With the Discover It® Student Cash Back Card, you can build your credit with responsible use.1 With a student credit card, college students may begin to understand the concept of a credit limit, how much available credit they have at a given time, and learn how to avoid going over the credit limit.
+With the Discover It® Student Cash Back Card, you can build your credit with responsible use.1

 Student credit cards may offer rewards

-Credit card issuers offer a variety of student credit card options and rewards.
-For example, with the Discover it® Student Cash Back card you can earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.
-With the Discover it® Student Chrome card you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
+• With the Discover it® Student Chrome card you can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
 Plus earn unlimited 1% cash back on all other purchases.2

 How to choose a student credit card

-Choose one card that works for your situation and avoid signing up for additional lines of credit at every retailer you shop at.
+Choose one card that works for your situation and avoid signing up for additional lines of credit at every retailer you shop with.
 Signing up for multiple credit cards in a short period may hurt your credit score regardless of how responsibly you use them.
 Consider these features before choosing a card:

 Student credit card drawback: You need to be a college student

-Remember that when you apply for a student credit card, you may have to provide proof that you’re enrolled in college.
+When you apply for a student credit card, you may have to provide proof that you’re enrolled in college.

 If you’ve graduated, or you’re no longer a student and you’d like to begin building a credit history, a secured credit card could be a valid option.
 It also can be a way to bounce back if you are looking to rebuild your credit history.

-With a secured card, you pay a deposit upfront, which serves as your credit limit and covers the credit card company’s losses if you’re unable to pay your bills.
-If you demonstrate responsible credit management across all of your cards and loans, you may qualify for an unsecured credit card, which is a more traditional credit card that does not require a deposit.
+With a secured card, you pay a deposit upfront, which serves as your credit limit and covers the credit card company’s losses if you’re unable to pay your bill.
+If you demonstrate responsible credit management across all your cards and loans, you may qualify for an unsecured credit card, which is a more traditional credit card that does not require a deposit.

 If you’re eligible, a student credit card could be a better option since it doesn’t require a deposit.
 However, if you’re no longer in school, pausing your classes, or you have poor credit, a secured credit card could be the way to go.